Real estate investors often ask: “How to perform a property records search in California”?

 Private companies sell their fast California property research services.

-Without making any recommendations here’s some of the most popular search companies.
+Without making any recommendations here are some of the most popular search companies.

 An offshoot of Integrity Title Company & Records and Courthouse Specialists.
 CourthouseDirect.com provides document retrieval services for federal, state, and county offices in all 50 states.
 Their images of real property records cover over 1,600 counties in the U.S.